I think that should be a decision made by Joe Biden.

 He ended up, we don't know where he got the money because he wasn't doing a good job as mayor.

-As a matter of fact, uh, there was a great report by Selena Zito we went over yesterday.
+As a matter of fact, there was a great report by Selena Zito we went over yesterday.

-Braddock, Pennsylvania suffered under his quote leadership as mayor.
+Braddock Pennsylvania suffered under his, quote, leadership as mayor.

-Never mind the fact that he even is standing by his decision to chase an innocent African American jogger down the street and shove a shotgun in his face and hold this poor guy hostage.
+Never mind the fact that he even is standing by his decision to chase an innocent African-American jogger down the street and shove a shotgun in his face and hold this poor guy hostage.

-Uh, and he defended it in this NBC interview, although everything he says is pretty muddled and confusing.
+And he defended it in this NBC interview, although everything he says is pretty muddled and confusing.

 What John Fetterman doesn't want, if we've been unloading anything on him, it's called the truth.

-And we know that the average household median household income in Braddock was $23,000 a year.
+And we know that the average household, median household income in Braddock was $23,000 a year.

-Uh when he took over, it was a population of 2,159.
+When he took over, it was a population of 2,159.

 When he left, it was 1,721, and the town went to hell.

-That that's his record.
+That's his record.

-There's never been in the history of running for the Senate anyone that has advocated more passionately and voted passionately to release convicted murderers, and that's running on a plan to uh unleash and open up the prisons in Pennsylvania and let anywhere between a third and half the population out.
+There's never been in the history of running for the Senate anyone that has advocated more passionately and voted passionately to release convicted murderers, and that's running on a plan to unleash and open up the prisons in Pennsylvania and let anywhere between a third and half the population out.

-You want to talk about unloading truth.
+You want to talk about unloading truth?

 This is the guy that said he wants a moratorium on fracking.